JMitander/0xBuilder/Docs/Mitbuilder_main.py.md

 get_balance(account: Account) → Decimal
 ```

-Returns the balance of an account in ETH.
+Returns the balancer_router_abi of an account in ETH.